Tai ChiSCHEDULE VIDEOS

 At our school, we teach Tai Chi in the traditional way.
 Anybody who takes a serious and realistic approach to their training will become a better fighter through the practice of Tai Chi.

 Tai Chi can improve your health, and your understanding of the way things are.
 Tai Chi is a method for deepening your appreciation of reality and philosophy.

 Roundness of movement is a trademark of Tai Chi.
 These circular movements express the strength and functionality of a human body.

 Tai chi practice takes years of training and lengthy mastering of basic principles.
-It is nothing like fitness: it requires total concentration of attention in every training session, dedication, hard work, and lots of patience.
+It requires total concentration and attention in every training session.
+A serious practice requires dedication, hard work, and lots of patience.
 Because of this, one must understand clearly that this martial art is quite complex and to master it requires a competent mentor.
-Though, please remember that, no matter how good your teacher is, a shallow attitude will not bring you any results!
-Do it consciously and always stay in the present moment.
+Please remember, no matter how good your teacher is, a shallow attitude will not bring you any results!
+Above all else, you must be ready to separate yourself from the pre-conceived notions and superstitions that hold you back.
+Do it consciously, and always stay in the present moment.